 An Overview of “Getter and Setter” Usage in Modern Object Oriented PHP

-Great question — this is one of those OOP topics that sounds simple but has real architectural implications.
+This is one of those OOP topics that sounds simple but has real architectural implications.

-Since you’ve been working with PHP (and things like Kubernetes/YAML parsing recently), I’ll frame this specifically for modern PHP (8.x style).
+I’ll frame this specifically for modern PHP (8.x style).

 1️⃣ What Are Getters and Setters?